Useful information for PCN (Poison Centre Notification) submission

 1 January 2025

-End of “transition” period for mixtures already placed on market.
+End of the transitional period for mixtures already placed on the market under the previous national systems.

 Free online consultation